egonzalezt/EFCORE5-Learning/InteractingWithRelatedData/InsertingRelatedData.md

 ![image](https://user-images.githubusercontent.com/53051438/197863273-93db8f4c-0c15-4023-b6b9-0280a19651db.png)

-But there more another way that is much simpler than the last options is just using the foreign keys defined on the child object making more easier to perform the insert quote operation
+But there more another way that is much simpler than the last option is just using the foreign keys defined on the child object making more easier to perform the insert quote operation

 ```csharp
 public void InsertQuoteToSamurai(int samuraiId)